-A theoretical analysis of optimal locations of economic activities.
-Consideration of external economies, city and regional structure, spatial competition and patterns of location.
-Emphasis on an examination of the effects of spatial distribution of resources and markets on the locational equilibrium of the firm.
+Classical and more recent adaptations of location theory.
+Consideration of external economies.
+City and regional structure.
+Spatial competition and patterns of location.
+Emphasis on an examination of the effects of the spatial distribution of resources and markets on the locational equilibrium of the firm.
+Decision theory relevant to location.
+Laboratory classes involve case studies.

 Alonso, W. Location and Land Use.
 Harvard U.P.
 Paperback.
-Beckmann, M. Location Theory.
-Random House.
+Beckmann, M. Location Theory, Random House,